vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 With these automations you can make the next notifications and/or announcements when the stove ...

 * detects if someone is cooking.
-* know that the extraction fan must be activated based on the temperature/humidity.
+* know when the extraction fan must be activated based on the temperature/humidity.
 * detect too much gas in the air.

 <br>